Matty’s Barefoot Journey

 Falling in Love with Matty

 I was introduced to Wesswoods Mastercaste (Matty) in May, 2020.
 He was purpose bred (TB x Riding Pony) for a show galloway on mainland Australia, but grew to almost 16 hands.
 Nevertheless, Matty became a champion show hack and spent the first 7 years of his life being pampered and primped for the show ring.
 Such a striking black horse is Matty.
-He ended up in Tasmania and, by chance, he became my forever horse.
+And by chance, ended up in Tasmania.

 Matty has Spent his Life in Shoes